 Judge Adams, who holds a B.A. from Temple University and a J.D. from University of Pennsylvania, serves on Temple University’s President’s Advisory Council.
 In 1981, he and Mrs. Adams established the Arlin and Neysa Adams Prize Fund for Excellence in Pre-Law Studies, and in 2004 they established a scholarship in the name of their daughter, Jane Adams, for a student at Temple’s School of Education.

-Prior Adams Lectures
+Past Adams Lectures